sledorze/HaxeManual/md/manual/expression-return.md

 return expression;
 ```

-It leaves the control-flow of the innermost function it is declared in, which has to be distinguished when [closures](expression-closure.md) are involved:
+It leaves the control-flow of the innermost function it is declared in, which has to be distinguished when [local functions](expression-function.md) are involved:

 ```haxe
 function f1() {